mheitman/logic-final/README.md

 	One challenge we continually faced was whether it was acceptable to abstract out specific functionality to best benefit the model.
 	Our biggest challenge overall was with OpenAddressing was attempting to closely model the actual algorithm.
 	In Chaining, we spent a long time figuring out how the progression of functions on HashTables.
 Although out first thought was Events, using them would ruin our abstraction checking.

 This project was both interesting to model and informative.
 We have gained a deeper understanding of this fundamental data structure.
+Through this model, we were able to confirm and support many of the known properties and behaviors of HashTable implementations.